ZettaScaleLabs/zenoh-sync-lockfile-and-toolchain/README.md

-# An Action for syncing a Zenoh plugin's lockfile and toolchain
+# Sync Zenoh plugin lockfile and toolchain

 To ensure ABI compatibility between Zenoh and runtime-loaded plugins, one needs to build both with exactly the same dependency versions as specified in the